b-t-k/b-t-k.github.io/a-guide/a-guide.md

 I am a Mac user.
 Most of what I write here will be focussed on working with a Mac.
 There won’t be much difference if you are using Linux (but then I assume by dint of being a linux user this guide won’t be as applicable to you) and if you are a Windows user the basics still apply but you will have to adjust your tools to suit the platform.

 ## <a id="key-concepts"></a>Key concepts <span class="notbold">[↺](#toc)</span>
-To make an ebook you are, at root, making something very similar to a website that is packaged according to some very specific rules.
-This means that a working knowledge of html and css is helpful.
-You also will need to get over any nervousness you have regarding the *command line prompt*.
-That’s that thing that looks like an olde-tymie computer interface with a blinking prompt, where you have to enter arcane and often incomprehensible commands.
+To make an ebook you are, at root, making something very similar to a website.
+One that is packaged according to some very specific rules.
+This means that a working knowledge of html and css is helpful—but don’t let that daunt you.
+You will also need to get over any nervousness you have regarding the *command line prompt*.
+That’s that thing that looks like an olde-tymie computer interface with a blinking prompt, where you have to enter arcane, and often incomprehensible, commands.
 But don’t worry—most times it's simply a matter of cut and paste.

 ### Accessibility
 One of the keys to understanding how and why a Standard ebook is formatted the way it is, is realizing it is designed to be as *accessible* as possible — that means it can be used on multiple readers including screen readers for the visually impaired.
 As an example, it’s important that the computerized reader can distinguish between the article “I” and the Roman numeral I —something our brains do automatically.
 So if in the course of working on a project you are confused about whether to mark something up or not, a good touchstone is to ask yourself if a computer would be able to distinguish what it is without further context.

-Meta-data is also very important to the overall accessibility of the ebook.
+Metadata is also very important to the overall accessibility of the ebook.
 But more on that later.

 ### html & css
-Html is a programming language used to make web pages.
-It has a few conventions you need to know.
+Html is the “programming” language used to make web pages.
+It has a few conventions you will need to know.

 #### tags
-Html is formed by surrounding text with tags.
-Each tag set has an opening and a closing tag. `p`, the tag that marks paragraphs is used like this:
+Html (hyper text markup language) is formed by surrounding text with tags.
+Each tag set has an opening and a closing tag.
+The web browser (or in this case reader)  reads the text between the tags and intreats according to the appropriate html rules.
+For example `p`, the tag that marks paragraphs is used like this:

 > `<p>This is a paragraph.
 It may have all sorts of text in it.</p>`

+The text will then be displayed as a paragraph with whatever settings (first line indent, space after etc.) that have been assigned to paragraphs.

 Some common html tags you will need to know:
 - **emphasis**: `<em>…</em>` — This is used in place of italics in most cases.
 - **italics**: `<i>…</i>` — generally only used where italics are grammatically correct e.g. foreign languages, names of books etc.
 - **strong**: `<strong>…</strong>` — This is used instead of bold in almost all cases.
 - **bold**: `<b>…</b>` — very rarely used.
-- **span**: `<span>…</span>` — generally used mid-sentence to surround something you might want to add information to when it isn’t appropriate to use any of the above tags. `<span class="poetry"> ... </span>` We will get into classes later.
+- **span**: `<span>…</span>` — generally used mid-sentence to surround something you might want to add information to when it isn’t appropriate to use any of the above tags i.e.`<span class="poetry"> ... </span>`.
+We will get into classes later.
 - **br**: `<br/>` — an exception to the opening/closing tag rule, a br (break) is a line break that goes at the end of a line where you want it to break.
 The forward slash at the end indicates it is acting as both an opening and closing tag.
 - **hr**: `<hr/>` — another exception.
 The hr (horizontal rule) tag is used to indicate section breaks that are usually shown by white space or glyphs (e.g. * * * ) in a printed book.
+- **abbr**: `<abbr>Mr.</abbr> James <abbr>H.</abbr> Smythe-Jones` — Indicates abbreviations, all of which should be marked appropriately in Standard ebooks—otherwise how would a screen reader know who to pronounce them?
 - **blockquote**: Essentially a ‘quote’ that is formatted to stand out from the rest of the text e.g. a letter or a sign

 ```
  <blockquote>
       <p>May contain multiple paragraphs<br/>
-      Or other parts.</p>
+      lines, or other parts.</p>
  </blockquote>
 ```

-- **abbr**: `<abbr>Mr.</abbr> James <abbr>H.</abbr> Smythe-Jones` — Indicates abbreviations, all of which should be marked appropriately in Standard ebooks—otherwise how would a screen reader know who to pronounce them?.

 ##### CSS & Classes
-Many tags will also accept additional parameters which are part of the CSS (Cascading Style Sheet) file.
+Many tags accept additional parameters which are part of the CSS (Cascading Style Sheet) file.
+This is where you would set such things as the size of the `p`’s first line indent or top and bottom margins.

 A Standard ebook usually has 3 style sheets (core.css, se.css, and local.css) found in the css folder.
 The only one you as a producer will ever touch is **local.css** — at the beginning of the project it will be empty.

-Briefly, the purpose of css is to add “custom” styles to blocks of text.
+Briefly, the purpose of css is to define the standard style and then allow you to add “custom” styles to tags and blocks of text.
 For example if you want the signature line of a letter to be right justified you could enclose that line in a `p` tag and add a class: `<p class=“signature”>Bob Smith</p>`.
-You would then also add the appropriate css to the local.css stylesheet:
+You would then add the appropriate css to the local.css stylesheet:

 ```
 .signature{